-Anesthesia Services of San Joaquin PC previously provided notice of this incident to impacted individuals by taking out a newspaper advertisement in the applicable jurisdiction, and has also notified its federal regulator, the Department of Health and Human Services Office of Civil Rights.
-Anesthesia Services of San Joaquin PC recently obtained addresses for the impacted individual and is sending a letter to 1 resident via regular mail on October 24, 2022.
+1 resident may have been affected and was notified of this incident.
+Letters were sent to potentially affected individuals via regular mail on October 24, 2022.
 Impacted information may include name and some combination of the following data elements: Social Security number, date of birth, driver's license number, financial account information, health insurance policy number, Medical Record Number, Medicaid or Medicare ID, and health information such as treatment and diagnosis information.